rebelsky/sams-assorted-musings-reflections/cnix-make-intro.md

 That is, we write the target, a colon, a list of files the target depends upon, and the instructions for building the target.
-Note that the whitespace before the instructions must be a tab; a sequence of spaces don't count.
+Note that the whitespace before the instructions must be a tab; a sequence of spaces doesn't count.

 So, let's look at some of the rules for our project.
 First, we will note that we need to rebuild `mathlib-gcd.o` if either `mathlib-gcd.c` or